Forgiveness: Nature of forgiveness

 As of 2006, there is no consensus for a psychological definition of forgiveness in research literature.
-There is agreement that forgiveness is a process and several models describing the process of forgiveness have been published, including one from a radical behavioral perspective.
+There is agreement that forgiveness is a process, and several models describing the process of forgiveness have been published, including one from a radical behavioral perspective.

 Dr. Robert Enright from the University of Wisconsin–Madison founded the International Forgiveness Institute and initiated forgiveness studies.
 He developed a 20-Step Process Model of Forgiveness.

-In that model, to forgive someone, the victim should examine the wrong they suffered, who caused it, and the context in which it happened; consider the anger they feel about it, any shame or guilt associated with it, and how it has affected them; decide whether they want to advance into an attitude of forgiveness, and, if so, work on understanding, compassion, and acceptance, and make a gesture of reconciliation to the offender; then, reformulate the way they remember the experience of being wronged and of developing forgiveness in ways that healthily integrate this into their life story.
+In that model, in order to forgive someone, the victim should examine the wrong they suffered, who caused it, and the context in which it happened; consider the anger they feel about it, any associated shame or guilt, and how it has affected them; decide whether they want to advance to an attitude of forgiveness, and, if so, work on understanding, compassion, and acceptance, and make a gesture of reconciliation to the offender; then, reformulate the way they remember the experience of being wronged and of developing forgiveness in order to healthily integrate this into their life story.

-A longitudinal study showed that people who were generally more neurotic, angry, and hostile in life were less likely to forgive another person even after a long time had passed.
-They were more likely to avoid their transgressor and want to enact revenge upon them two and a half years after the transgression.
+A longitudinal study showed that people who were generally more neurotic, angry, and hostile in life were less likely to forgive another person.
+They were more likely to avoid their transgressor and want to enact revenge two and a half years after the transgression.

 Studies show that people who forgive are happier and healthier than those who hold resentment.
-The first study to look at how forgiveness improves physical health discovered that when people think about forgiving an offender their cardiovascular and nervous system functioning improves.
-Another study found the more forgiving people were, the less they suffered from a wide range of illnesses.
+The first study to look at how forgiveness improves physical health discovered that when people think about forgiving an offender, their cardiovascular and nervous system functioning improves.
+Another study found that the more forgiving people were, the less they suffered from a wide range of illnesses.
 Less forgiving people reported a greater number of health problems.

-Dr. Fred Luskin of Stanford University, author of Forgive for Good, presented evidence that forgiveness can be learned (i.e. is a teachable skill, with practice) based on research into the effects of teaching forgiveness.
-This research gave empirical support to the powerful, positive health effects of forgiveness.
-In three separate studies, including one with Catholics and Protestants from Northern Ireland whose family members were murdered in the political violence, he found that people who are taught how to forgive become less angry, feel less hurt, are more optimistic, become more forgiving in a variety of situations, and become more compassionate and self-confident.
+Dr. Fred Luskin of Stanford University, author of Forgive for Good, presented evidence that forgiveness can be learned (i.e. is a teachable, practicable skill) and has powerful, positive health effects.
+In three separate studies, including one with Catholics and Protestants from Northern Ireland whose family members were murdered during The Troubles, he found that people who are taught how to forgive become less angry, feel less hurt, are more optimistic, become more forgiving in a variety of situations, and become more compassionate and self-confident.
 His studies show a reduction in experience of stress, in physical manifestations of stress, and an increase in vitality.

-In a study conducted in Rwanda to examine the discourses and practices of forgiveness following the 1994 genocide, sociologist Benoit Guillou highlighted the extensive range of meanings associated with the term "forgiveness" and its underlying political nature.
-In the study's findings, the author presented four primary aspects of forgiveness to facilitate a clearer comprehension of both its multifaceted applications and the circumstances in which forgiveness can contribute to the restoration of social connections.
+In a study conducted in Rwanda to examine discourses and practices of forgiveness following the 1994 genocide, sociologist Benoit Guillou highlighted the extensive range of meanings associated with the term "forgiveness" and its underlying political nature.
+In the study's findings, Guillou presented four primary aspects of forgiveness to facilitate clearer comprehension of both its applications and the circumstances in which forgiveness can contribute to the restoration of social connections.